 An avid athlete, Dr. Nurse has run in hundreds of road races all over the world.
 He continues to train competitively in hopes of improving on his personal best marathon time.
 This commitment to training has given him a unique understanding of the mental and physical demands of endurance training.
 Aside from running, he enjoys photography (actually most of the photos on this web site are his), reading, cycling, hiking, soccer, lacrosse and experiencing the outdoors.

-Dr. Nurse is currently the team chiropractor for the Boston Athletic Association (B.A.A.)
-High Performance Team and the John Hancock Invited Elite Runners of the Boston Marathon.
+Dr. Nurse is currently the team chiropractor for the John Hancock Invited Elite Runners of the Boston Marathon.
 He graduated Cum Laude at both Western States Chiropractic College of Portland, Oregon and Colby College of Waterville, Maine.

 A Rochester New York native, Dr. Bryan Kent is a 2016 graduate of New York Chiropractic College with highest honors.
 In addition to his doctor, Dr. Kent is a licensed Acupuncturist with a Master’s Degree in Traditional Chinese Medicine and Acupuncture.
 While in school Dr. Kent spent over 200 hours obtaining advanced certificates and training in Active Release Techniques (A.R.T.), myofascial decompression therapy, traditional Chinese fire cupping, ConnectX Instrument Assisted Myofascial Therapy, Myofascial Taping by Rock Tape, and Advanced Joint Manipulation with the Motional Palpation Institute to name a few.